Team Dynamics Map · Leadership Cartography™

 When this pattern repeats, the signal is structural, not individual.

 These paths help you diagnose how team coordination is breaking down, see how it plays out in real systems, and understand why the pattern keeps repeating.
+Start where your curiosity pulls you.

 Read The Manager’s Compass